albertotonda/albertotonda.github.io/content/publication/tonda-2016-foodmc/index.md

   originating at different sub-fields of MCS, from applied mathematical models to knowledge engineering, this COST Action will cover two main topics: understanding and controlling agri-food processes; and eco-design of agri-food products.'
+featured: false
+publication: '*Proceedings of FoodSIM 2016, 9th bi-annual International Conference on Modelling and Simulation in Food Engineering*'
 ---